WolfDWyc/ChessMaker/docs/index.md

 ChessMaker isn't tied to any GUI, but comes with a thin, [pywebio](https://pywebio.readthedocs.io/en/latest/), multiplayer web interface.

-It was inspired by [r/AnarchyChess](https://www.reddit.com/r/AnarchyChess/) - and the pacakged optional rules are almost all inspired by that subreddit.
+It was inspired by [r/AnarchyChess](https://www.reddit.com/r/AnarchyChess/) - and the packaged optional rules are almost all inspired by that subreddit.

-The packaged optional rules are:
+These rules are:

 * Chess960
 * Knooks
-* Force En Passant
+* Forced En Passant
 * Knight Boosting
 * Siberian Swipe
 * Il Vaticano